Spring cleaning: Local municipalities awarded watershed clean-up grants

 Last week, the state Department of Environmental Protection announced recipients of its Growing Greener Plus grant program, which provides funds to restore impaired waterways and protect local waters from nonpoint source pollution.

 This year, more than $20 million was awarded to 12 projects in Pennsylvania’s southwest region.
-Two projects each in Fayette and Washington counties received funding.
-Greene County also received a grant.
+Two projects each in Washington and Fayette counties received funding.

-North Franklin Township is using its second Growing Greener grant, in the amount of $262,500, for the construction phase of a stream bank restoration project.

-“Basically the goal of the project is that we need to clean up Chartiers Creek,” said Erin Dinch, director of planning and development.
-“It is considered an impaired stream – not because of chemical pollution, but because of ... runoff water.”
+The Greene County Conservation District received a $111,578 grant, which will be used to complete a stream stabilization and fencing project at Willis Farm in Cumberland Township.

 In Morris Township, construction for the Ten Mile Creek restoration project is slated to begin in 2023.
 Right now, the Washington County Watershed Alliance is in the developing phase of the project.